troglobit/ssdp-responder/README.md

 **Note:** On some systems `--runstatedir` may not be available in the configure script, try `--localstatedir=/var` instead.

 ### Building from GIT

-The `configure` script and the `Makefile.in` files are generated and not stored in GIT.
-So if you checkout the sources from GitHub you first need to generated these files using `./autogen.sh`.
+The `configure` script and the `Makefile.in` files are generated for release tarballs and not stored in GIT.
+When you work with the GIT source tree you need the GNU `automake` and `autoconf` tools:

+    $ sudo apt install automake autoconf

+Now, from the top directory of the cloned GIT tree, call:

+    $ ./autogen.sh

 ### Static Build